 - our Christmas decorations (which are definitely minimalist!).

 My results, so far

-It’s been easier to identify needs and priorities.
+- It’s been easier to identify needs and priorities.
 We all have limited resources, and sometimes it’s hard to know what to get next.
 Once you know what you do have, you can easily see what you don’t have and prioritize these needs.
-For me, one of the items that wasn’t on any wish list, but that jumped out at me as a need was a small household tool kit, which I now have.
+One item that jumped out at me that wasn’t on any wish list was a small household tool kit.

-My choices are now more obvious.
-Once you identify your needs, you still have to make a choice about how to fill it.
+- My choices are now more obvious.
+Once you identify a need, you still have to make a choice about how to fill it.
 For example, a wheat grinder was on my list.
 Typing “wheat grinder” into Amazon gave me almost 500 results!
-But now that I had decluttered the kitchen and kept my Kitchen Aid mixer, my choices for our space and needs seemed obvious: a Kitchen Aid attachment, or the Vittorio Deluxe Manual grinder.
-Then it was just a matter of evaluating only 2 choices, and making a decision.
+But now that I had decluttered the kitchen and kept my Kitchen Aid mixer, my choices for our space and needs seemed obvious: a Kitchen Aid attachment or the Vittorio Deluxe Manual grinder.
+Then it was just a matter of evaluating only two choices and making a decision.

 - I have room for new items.
 Since I earned my Ham radio license earlier this year, my radio equipment has been cluttering the top of my desk, which was messy to look at and probably not the safest for the radio.
 After I decluttered, though, I suddenly found I had an entire drawer free just for ham radio equipment.

 - I have more time and less stress.
 As someone who reads between the lines of the evening news, there’s enough to worry about already.
 Reducing our clothes and kitchen items made a dramatic improvement in maintaining the household.
 Our laundry and dishes are noticeably less!
 And now I spend my newly found free time on developing skills and relationships.